AlecBayliff/PacManGA/GPSearch/README.md

 The scores from the best PacMan of each epoch do not converge in 25 epochs.

 # What's next?
-Cleaning up code, adding more selection criteria, adding operators, and adding a wider variety of tree mutations!
+Cleaning up code, converting parsimony pressure to a pareto optimal solution, adding more selection criteria, adding operators, and adding a wider variety of tree mutations!